aniketcomps/Data-Analysis-and-ML/README.md

-This repository contains notebooks that implement various Machine Learning algorithms
+Notebooks from my Summer Industrial Training and Internship that implement various Machine Learning algorithms